rafamarrara/CTFs/HTB/Blackfield/README.md

 bloodhound
 ```

-Investigating the details we got, we found out that the user `support` user can change the password of the `audit2020` user.
+Investigating the details we got, we found out that the user `support` user can change the password of the `audit2020` user - `ForceChangePassword`.

 ![bloodhound](images/bloodhound_support_01.png)
 ![bloodhound](images/bloodhound_support_02.png)